Dead SSD Recovery | How to Recover Data from Dead SSD

 - Part #1: Recover Dead SSD with Professional Driver Recovery Software

 - Part #2: SSD Failure Symptoms and Solutions

 Part #1: Recover Dead SSD with Professional Driver Recovery Software

 The scenarios mentioned above makes one think that it is impossible to recover data from dead SSD.
 However, with the help of the iBeesoft Data Recovery tool, one can quickly identify the recoverable files, choose the essential files, and then recover them with ease.
 The entire procedure is straightforward and takes only a few minutes – thanks to the use of a robust algorithm of the program.
 This dead SSD recovery tool is safe, effective, and convenient for anyone who lost data regardless of the situation from an SSD.

-To recover dead SSD using the software, users can install the trial version of the software from the official website.
+To recover dead SSD using the tool, users can install the trial version of the SSD recovery software from the official website.

 Step 1: Double-clicking the icon from the desktop will launch the software.
 By default, the primary window will display all the file types that it helps in recovering.
 Nonetheless, one can check or uncheck the file types according to the requirement and press the "Start" button.

 Step 2: In the following screen, iBeesoft will show all the partitions of the SSD, including any externally connected hard drives.
 Users have to select the partition of the SSD or multiple partitions.
 Clicking the "Scan" button will begin the scanning and recovering dead SSD process.

 Step 3: The completion of the scan relies on the total size of the selected partition or partitions.
 Upon completion, iBeesoft displays the recoverable files.
 It arranges the data according to their format, making it easy for users to choose the crucial files with ease.
 The left pane displays the tree directory, the center pane shows the recoverable files, and the right pane displays the thumbnail of the selected file.